fordbedia/basic-webpack-configuration/README.md

 Now let's install it.

-`npm install sass-loader node-sass css-loader --save-dev`
+`npm install sass-loader node-sass css-loader file-loader --save-dev`

 Back in your `webpack.config.js`, edit the configuration: